Jarvismkennedy/neorg-roam.nvim/README.md

       insert after any treesitter node.
 -  Support the `narrowed` flag to capture in a blank buffer and write lines to file on save.
 -  Don't open a floating capture window if the file is in the current buffer.
+-  update file_metadata to use neorg meta_data table.
+Right now the example capture template is broken
+-  Update to use the title parameter as the metadata title on new note create instead of the file name otherwise the example template will be broken if you re capture to the same note with the same template